SAP/spartacus-docs/_pages/install/cors.md

 In development, the allowed origins are often configured with an asterisk (`*`), which allowlists all clients, regardless of their domain.
 In a production environment, this should contain the different domains that are allowed to interact with the back end API.

-In SAP Commerce Cloud version 2105 or newer, you cannot use the combination of the `allowCredentials=true` and `allowedOrigins=*` attributes.
-In these cases, use `allowedOriginPatterns=*` instead.
-For more information, see [Cross-Origin Resource Sharing Support](https://help.sap.com/docs/SAP_COMMERCE/d0224eca81e249cb821f2cdf45a82ace/b27d995150a74be08869e60e3fbc7395.html) on the SAP Help Portal.

 ### allowedMethods

 The allowed headers must include all the HTTP methods that are allowed to be used.
 For Spartacus, the following methods should be configured: